By Jim Dittbrenner

 I sat in MOAA’s Business and Networking Group (BANG) meeting last week.
 Their program, “Present Yourself with Courage and Confidence” was an excellent reminder of the simple yet often overlooked elements of getting the offers you want when in the job search mode.
 The presentation by a leading TAP Facilitator, Janet Spadola, took those in the audience in the search mode through the steps simply and directly.
 For those in the audience not in the search mode, the presentation was a quality reminder of using those same elements in the everyday activities of a professional.

-The bottom line of the program and its approach to job search can be summed up simply and directly as Attitude and Fit.
+The bottom line of the program and its approach to job search can be summed up simply and directly as Attitude and Fit with various dbs checks online.
 Truly simple, yet very much to the point.
 The points are those that have been successful for years and continue to be the successful elements.

 Most importantly to keep in mind are the following:

 - Know what it is I want to do.

 - Identify and research those employers where I would be proud to be an employee.

 These elements allow me to be seen as a probable fit, allowing the hiring process to proceed.
 Then, knowing what I bring to the employer, what the employer is looking for (in my area of my career field) and comfortably discussing:

 - Knowing my skills and strengths and being able to state them clearly and quickly, with examples of each.
 This is the STAR (Situation, Task, Action, Result), PAR (Problem, Action, Result), CAR (Challenge, Action, Result), or RAP (Result, Action, Problem) series of statements.